 Too often in life, the world forces you to choose sides - Democrat or Republican, Harvard or Yale, Jim or Dwight.
 Bennett’s seems to like the idea of bipartisan agreements, dousing their lobster rolls with both drawn butter and mayo.
 It really tastes more like a mayo roll, but the butter does come through, just like Jim’s pranks.
 Visit their website for takeout and delivery orders.

 When a farm-to-table spot that normally serves things like smoked green tomatoes and goat milk gelato with green strawberry meringue starts selling lobster rolls, you would probably guess that they would take things in a different direction - and you’re right.
 There’s no liquified tarragon or powdered mayo on Bondir’s version, but the lobster is dressed with herby ramp mayo and sits on top of a marbled brioche stolen from the set of Charlie and The Chocolate Factory.
-Get your golden ticket lobster roll by pre-ordering on Wednesday, Friday, or Sunday on their website.
+Get your golden ticket lobster roll by pre-ordering on their website.

 Going to Neptune Oyster and just getting the lobster roll is like buying a Ferrari and only driving it downtown.
 At least that’s what we imagine it’s like, since we’ve never bought a Ferrari before.
 What we do know is that the lobster roll at Neptune is our favorite, and that you also don’t want to miss out on the rest of the excellent menu here.
 Maybe it’s best to think of the lobster roll as an appetizer to a truly fantastic meal, available every day for takeout.